scsu-se/scsu-se.github.io/README.md

 - This is for getting a sense of who we are and who you want to become

-### 9/24 - Introduction to Data Science and Python
+### 9/24 - Resumes Preparations

-- Kyle Knudson takes on a romp through the cutting edge of scripting languages Python

-### 10/01 - Resume and Job Fair Prep

 - The Job Fair is Wednesday, October 2nd.
-Come prepare with us!
+Come prepare your resumes and job fair etiquette with us!

+### 10/01 - Interview Preparations

+- Come around to practice for interviews and work on soft skills for the job fair tomorrow.

 ## + Announcements